dumux/dumux/examples/freeflowchannel/README.md

 Before we enter the problem class containing initial and boundary conditions, we include necessary files and introduce properties.
 ### Include files
+The dune grid interface from YASP grid is included, which is a structured, conforming grid, which can also be used for parallel simulations.
+Next, the properties of the staggered grid (marker-and-cell) discretization scheme are included, which is the spatial discretization used for free-flow simulations in dumux and is summarized in [here](https://git.iws.uni-stuttgart.de/dumux-repositories/dumux-course/-/blob/master/slides/dumux-course-intro.pdf).
-The dune grid interface (from YASP) is included, as are the staggered grid discretization scheme, the freeflow model and the freeflow Navier-Stokes problem class that this class is derived from.
-The material (fluid) properties are specified.
+The single-phase, isothermal Navier-Stokes model and Navier-Stokes problem class that this class is derived from are also included.
+We will simulate the flow of fluid composed of one liquid phase (`1pliquid.hh`), which will have constant fluid properties (density, viscosity,...) (`constant.hh`).
 <details>
-<summary>Click to toggle details</summary>
+<summary>Toggle to expand code (file includes):</summary>

 ```cpp
 #include <dune/grid/yaspgrid.hh>